 Children Under Fire: An American Crisis will be available for sale from Mystery Lovers Bookshop.

-Protecting Pittsburgh’s Children from Gun Violence: A Public Health Crisis
+Protecting Our Region’s Children from Gun Violence: A Public Health Crisis

 For the first time in U.S. history, gun violence is now designated as the primary cause of death for children.
 This event is the first of three community forums hosted by The Pittsburgh Foundation, the University of Pittsburgh’s Institute of Politics and the United Way of Southwestern Pennsylvania, to raise awareness and identify actions that can be taken to protect children.
 Learn more about the events, and how to lend your voice to the conversation.